Techie-Inc/RPi-Pico-pyRTOS/README.md

 ## Basic Usage

 pyRTOS separates functionality into tasks.
 A task is similar to a thread in a desktop operating system, except that in pyRTOS tasks cannot be migrated to other processors or cores.
-This is due to limitations with Raspberry Pi Pico.
-In theory, though, it should be possible to write a scheduler with thread migration, for MicroPython, which does support hardware multithreading.
+Future versions may include multi-core support.

 A simple pyRTOS program will define some task functions, wrap them in `Task` objects, and then register them with the OS using the `add_task()` API function.
 Once all tasks are added, the `start()` function is used to start the RTOS.

 Once started, the RTOS will schedule time for tasks, giving tasks CPU time based on a priority scheduling algorithm.
 When the tasks are well behaved, designed to work together, and given the right priorities, the operating system will orchestrate them so they work together to accomplish whatever goal the program was designed for.

-See sample.py for an example task and usage.
+See blink.py for an example task and usage.

 ### Tasks